anthonyjclarke/CYD_TFT_RetroClock/README.md

 ```
 ESP8266 D1 Mini  →  TFT Display
 ─────────────────────────────────
-D8 (GPIO15)      →  CS  (Chip Select)
+D1 (GPIO5)       →  CS  (Chip Select)
-D3 (GPIO0)       →  DC  (Data/Command)
+D2 (GPIO4)       →  DC  (Data/Command)
-D4 (GPIO2)       →  RST (Reset)
+RST or 3.3V      →  RST (Reset) *
 D7 (GPIO13)      →  MOSI/SDA (Data)
 D5 (GPIO14)      →  SCK/SCL (Clock)
 3.3V             →  VCC
-3.3V             →  LED (Backlight) *
+D8 or 3.3V       →  LED (Backlight) **
 GND              →  GND

-* Note: Some TFT modules have built-in backlight control.
-  If your module has a separate LED pin, connect it to 3.3V
-  or to a PWM pin for brightness control.
+* Note: TFT RST pin should be connected to ESP8266 RST pin or 3.3V.
+  Software reset is handled via ESP reset (TFT_RST = -1).
+** Note: Backlight can be controlled via D8 (GPIO15) for software on/off control,
+  or hardwired to 3.3V for always-on operation.
+The current code uses D8 to turn
+  on the backlight at startup.
+If hardwired to 3.3V, you can remove LED_PIN code.
 ```

 ### BME280 Sensor - I2C Connection